Lantern Festival Thailand: Dates, Locations & Tips

 Bangkok

 People are already aware that Bangkok is filled with water beds, which makes it the prime location to float the krathongs.
-Some of the most anticipated locations in the city are Chao Phraya River, Lumpini Park, Benjasiri Park and so on.
+Some of the most anticipated locations in the city are Chao Phraya River, Lumpini Park, Benjasiri Park, and so on.
+If you want to explore more, you can check out the top places to visit in Bangkok and plan an unforgettable trip.

 Phuket